The Settlers: Rise of an Empire: Economy

 The game features five different types of diplomatic relationship; "Enemy" (no trade is possible, fog of war is in effect, will attack the player), "Unknown" (no trade, fog of war, but will not attack), "Established contact" (the player can sell goods, but not purchase any, no fog of war, may ask the player for help), "Trade contact" (trade is possible in both directions when the player's knight is at their Storehouse, no fog of war), and "Allied" (no fog of war, knight does not need to be at their Storehouse to trade, will come to the player's defence when attacked, and will expect that same support in return).
 Introduced in The Eastern Realm were trading posts, which allow players to establish recurring monthly trades.

 Also important to the economy are climatic zones and seasons, which can have various effects on the player's settlement.
-For example, in winter, crops cannot grow, there is no fishing, and bee keepers cannot produce honey.
+For example, in winter, crops cannot grow, there is no fishing, and beekeepers cannot produce honey.
 The four climatic zones are Northland, North Temperate, South Temperate, and Southland.
 Northland sees long winters with heavy snowfall.
 North Temperate features snowy winters and warm summers.
 South Temperate has long, hot summers, and no snow during the winter, but fertile soil is less common.
 Southland features long, dry summers, with farming and animal cultivation only possible in and around rivers and oases.
 The Eastern Empire added a fifth climatic zone; Far East, which features a two-month rainy season bringing monsoons.
 During this period, rivers cannot be crossed, farmers and beekeepers cannot work, fishing is impossible, and bathhouses are closed.